6 reasons to go dry this February!

 3. You could reduce your risk of cancer.

-The truth is unsettling, but it’s a fact: drinking any type of alcohol can increase your risk of mouth, pharyngeal, laryngeal, esophageal, breast, liver and colorectal cancer.
+The truth is unsettling, but it’s a fact: drinking any type of alcohol can increase your risk of head and neck, breast, stomach, pancreatic, liver and colorectal cancer.

 Drinking about 3.5 drinks a day doubles or even triples your risk of developing cancer of the mouth, pharynx, larynx and esophagus.
 Drinking about 3.5 drinks a day increases your risk of developing colorectal cancer and breast cancer by 1.5 times.